simd-everywhere/simde/README.md

 SIMDe is an attempt to implement SIMD intrinsics on hardware which doesn't natively support them, such as calling SSE functions on ARM.

-The initial focus is on writing complete portable implementations.
+The current focus is on writing complete portable implementations, but quite a few SSE functions already have NEON implementations.
-Once that's complete we will start focusing on optimizations, such as implementing one set of functions with another.

 For an example of a project using SIMDe, see [LZSSE-SIMDe](https://github.com/nemequ/LZSSE-SIMDe).